PhD, Wheaton College

 INTERVIEWS

-Dr. Michael Morales interviews Nicholas Piotrowski on his book Matthew’s New David
+Dr. Michael Morales interviews Nicholas Piotrowski on his book Matthew’s New David at the End of Exile.

 Overview: Matthew's gospel employs more than half of its Old Testament citations within the gospel's prologue (Matt.
 1-4).
 Although these texts lead Matthew's story, many scholars have long assumed that the scriptural citations have nothing to do with their original OT context.
 Was Matthew a bumbling hermeneutist?
 Not so, says Nicholas Piotrowski.
 In his book, Matthew's New David at the End of Exile (Brill, 2016), Nicholas investigates Matthew's OT quotations and finds that they provide reading and worldview orientation for the gospel's audience.
 The seven prologue quotations all emerge from OT contexts concerned with David or the end of the exile, or both---a dual theme that provides an interpretative guide for the entire narrative of Matthew's gospel.